A New Day Has Come: Accolades

 In 2003, Dion won the American Music Award for Favorite Adult Contemporary Artist and was nominated for Favorite Pop/Rock Female Artist.
-She also won a Billboard Music Award for Hot Adult Contemporary Artist and was nominated for Top Pop Catalog Artist and Hot Adult Contemporary Track ("A New Day Has Come").
-Dion also won the following awards: Félix Award for Artist of the Year Achieving the Most Success in a Language Other Than French, IFPI Hong Kong Top Sales Music Award for Best Selling Foreign Release (A New Day Has Come), Arion Music Award for Best Selling International Album (A New Day Has Come) and Dragon Award for International Female Artist of the Year.
-"A New Day Has Come" also won ASCAP Pop Award and BMI Pop Award for Most Performed Song, and three SOCAN Awards in categories: Pop Music, International Achievement and Classic Songs.
-Dion was also nominated for four Juno Awards of 2003, including: Artist of the Year, Fan Choice Award, Album of the Year (A New Day Has Come) and Single of the Year ("A New Day Has Come").
-Nominations for other awards include: People's Choice Award for Favourite Female Musical Performer, Echo Award for International Female Artist of the Year and MuchMoreMusic Award for "A New Day Has Come" music video.
+She also received a Billboard Music Award for Hot Adult Contemporary Artist and earned nominations for Top Pop Catalog Artist and Hot Adult Contemporary Track for "A New Day Has Come".
+Dion won several additional awards, including the Félix Award for Artist of the Year Achieving the Most Success in a Language Other Than French, the IFPI Hong Kong Top Sales Music Award for Best Selling Foreign Release (A New Day Has Come), the Arion Music Award for Best Selling International Album (A New Day Has Come), and the Dragon Award for International Female Artist of the Year.

+"A New Day Has Come" also received an ASCAP Pop Award and a BMI Pop Award for Most Performed Song, as well as three SOCAN Awards in the Pop Music, International Achievement, and Classic Songs categories.
+Dion was also nominated for four Juno Awards of 2003: Artist of the Year, Fan Choice Award, Album of the Year (A New Day Has Come), and Single of the Year ("A New Day Has Come").
+Other nominations included the People's Choice Award for Favourite Female Musical Performer, the Echo Award for International Female Artist of the Year, and the MuchMoreMusic Award for the "A New Day Has Come" music video.